Power Of Attorney

 The more common is the latter, known as a “springing” power of attorney.

 The word durable indicates that it survives the principal’s incapacity.

 What does a POA cost?

-At our firm, we would charge $125 to create and notarize a springing durable power of attorney that is modeled on the current California statute.
+At our firm, a POA is included in the estate plan package.
+However, if the client needs a POA only, we would charge $375 to create and notarize a springing durable power of attorney that is modeled on the California statute.